stack-auth/stack/docs/docs/01-getting-started/01-setup.md

     This will create pages for sign-in, sign-up, password reset, and others.
 Additionally, it will be used as a callback URL for OAuth.
 You can [replace them with your own pages](/docs/advanced-guides/customization/overview) later.

-4. In your `app/layout.tsx`, wrap your entire layout with a `StackProvider`.
+4. In your `app/layout.tsx`, wrap the entire body with a `StackProvider`.
 Afterwards, it should look like this:

     ```tsx
     import React from "react";
     import { StackProvider } from "@stackframe/stack";
     import { stackApp } from "@/lib/stack";

-    export default function Layout({ children }: { children: React.ReactNode }) {
+    export default function RootLayout({ children }: { children: React.ReactNode }) {
       return (
         <html lang="en">
           <body>